Programatica/cow_proxy/README.md

 end
 ```

-If your custom class has some getters with arguments, such as [] method of Array or Hash, you will have to define it in your Proxy so it wraps returned values and memoizes them, and override _copy_on_write to set memoized proxies to duplicated object.
-Wrapped object can be accessed from proxy with \__getobj\__ method.
-You can see an example in CowProxy::Indexable module, which is used for Array and Hash classes.
+If your custom class has some getters with arguments, such as `[]` method of `Array` or `Hash`, you will have to define it in your Proxy so it wraps returned values and memoizes them, and override `__copy_on_write__` to set memoized proxies to duplicated object.
+Wrapped object can be accessed from proxy with `__getobj__` method.
+You can see an example in `CowProxy::Indexable` module, which is used for `Array` and `Hash` classes.

-If your custom class inherits from a class with CowProxy class, you don't need to create an own class, unless you need to override some method.
-But you must inherit from WrapClass(CustomClass) so your new proxy class is registered:
+If your custom class inherits from a class with `CowProxy` class, you don't need to create an own class, unless you need to override some method.
+But you must inherit from `WrapClass(CustomClass)` so your new proxy class is registered:

  ```ruby
 module CowProxy